Electromagnetic interactions in elastic neutrino-nucleon scattering: Numerical results

 \section{Numerical results}

-Obviously, manifestations of neutrino EM properties should be much more pronounced in neutrino-proton rather than in neutrino-neutron scattering.
-In order to illustrate the characteristic effects of these properties, we present below the results obtained by numerically calculating the differential cross section for elastic neutrino-proton scattering.
+Obviously, manifestations of neutrino EM properties should be much more pronounced in neutrino-proton rather than neutrino-neutron scattering.
+Indeed, our calculations show that the relative contribution of the neutrino magnetic moment (charge radius or anapole moment) to the neutrino-nucleon cross section in the case of a neutron is about eight (three) orders of magnitude smaller than in the case of a proton.
+Therefore, in order to illustrate the characteristic effects of these properties, we present below the results obtained by numerically calculating the differential cross section for elastic neutrino-proton scattering.

 The calculations have been made not only for the cross section $\frac{d\sigma}{d\Omega}=\frac{d^2\sigma}{\sin{\theta}d\theta d\varphi}$ given by Eqs.~(\ref{Full differential cross section})-(\ref{Perp-coefficients}), but also for the cross section $\frac{d\sigma}{dT}$, which is differential with respect to the energy transfer $T$ and which determines the shape of the nucleon recoil spectrum.
 The cross sections are related to each other in accordance with